 If your claim has already been rejected by the lender, we may have to approach the Financial Ombudsman Service (FOS) who would independently review the case and are able to overturn the rejection, should they find that the lender has unfairly sold the policy.
 This service comes at no extra cost; our no-win-no-fee† promise still stands.

 The FOS are no strangers to handling hundreds of thousands of PPI claims and instructing lenders to pay compensation to their clients where they feel it is due.
 Unfortunately, the volume of complaints is so large that the FOS can’t keep up.

 What should I do if I receive a rejection to my complaint?

 Your first action should be to let us know.
 While lenders are meant to copy all correspondence to Gladstone Brookes, this doesn’t always happen.
 Each rejection must be responded to within a short timeframe, so acting quickly is imperative if we’re to appeal the decision.

 What do I need to do to make an appeal?

-We will compile any response and present it to the FOS.
+We will assess your case and should we find grounds to appeal, we will compile these reasons and present it to FOS.
+With some lenders we are able to appeal directly to them in the first instance.
 To do this, we have some requirements of you: